 The graphics in Screamride are alright, though the vistas are actually quite great to look at while doing your in-game tasks.
 The environments feel secluded yet well alive with blimps, people and other random things going on in the background.
 Objectives are laid out well though some user controlled areas could use some work like my complaints above in the careers.
 When messing up or rebooting things which happened often I was impressed with how quickly everything was rendered as it really didn't delay my continued play.
 Coaster creation is very simple and there's some great tools out there to make whatever you want within this space.
 It's also family friendly once more so younger individuals will definitely enjoy it and I'm bit older though I had a good amount of fun riding coasters along with building them.

 Screamride is a great game for the family and provides a deep amount of customization for people that love coasters.
 You can create some amazing things in the sandbox mode and the career area provides sections for everyone.
 I did have minor issues with controls on the Demolition area which was disappointing and it never really went quite where I wanted it to.
 Still it was satisfying seeing buildings tumble down with those amazing destruction physics.
 The riding area was a bunch of fun, though it was quite frustrating trying to get points to move on.
 Finally building was a ton of fun and probably my favorite area as I fixed coasters, made my own and just rocked the construction scene.
 For those that love the thrill of rides you'll want to check this out and those with younger ones will want this in their collection.
 I'd like to see this concept built on the future towards maybe even a wider range of attractions.

-Review Done on Screamride for Xbox One
+Screamride Review on Xbox One

 Review Code Provided by Microsoft